folio-org/okapi/doc/security.md

 The client will pass this token in all the requests it makes, and the authorization module will verify it every time.

-Unfortunately, there is a bit of a chicken-and-egg problem here.
-The authentication module needs to make requests to other modules, for example to look up the user in the database, or to one that talks to an LDAP server.
-In order to do that, it needs to pass on the JWT that it is just about to create.
-The solution is that it is allowed to ask the authorization module to produce a temporary JWT for an unidentified user, where only the tenant is specified.
-In order to do this securely, it will have to use a shared secret API key that only the authentication and authorization modules know.

 ## Authorization
 This is where Okapi gets a bit more involved, and where things get technical.